-Customers on the other side of the bar probably can’t tell the difference between a mixologist or a bartender - or some of them don’t even know a mixologist is a thing.
+Customers on the other side of the bar probably can’t tell the difference between a mixologist and a bartender.
+Some may not even know what a mixologist is.
 Either way, they’re getting their well-crafted drinks served to them to help them enjoy their night out.
 Little do they know that there’s a major difference between the two careers.

-What Does A Mixologist Do?
+- What Does a Mixologist Do?

 “I see a bartender as someone who looks to deliver an experience through their interactions with a guest, whether verbally or through the drinks they deliver.
 On the flip side, I see a mixologist as an individual who seeks to push the boundaries of said experience through careful and precise delivery of items that tantalise or affect the senses.”